 Why you won’t find electrolyzed salt water on a store shelf

 The reason is that just like bubbles in a carbonated drink, hypochlorous acid starts to dissipate over time.
 That means a bottle of electrolyzed salt water sitting on a store shelf or in a warehouse would lose its efficacy within just a few weeks.
-That’s why it’s a cleaner you have to make fresh at home.
+That’s why it’s a cleaner and disinfectant you have to make fresh at home.

 Learn how Force of Nature compares to conventional cleaners like bleach, Windex, Scrubbing Bubbles, Febreze, Resolve & Formula 409 here.